 Examine the current text, publications, and e-sources and make a judgment on an emerging technology and its possible effects on society.
 Do not pick a well-established technology (If you can buy this technology at Walmart or off the internet, it is "well established").
 This paper should be your best guess on what the next new technology will be and what it will displace in today's market.
+This best guess should be based on existing data, not opinion.
 The technology can be in the early phases of development but not in broad distribution.
 The minimum number of pages will be 5 in the main body of the paper with the maximum number of pages not to exceed 8 in the main body of the paper.
 If you are not sure about your topic fitting the requirements above either email or call and ask!
 All formatting guidelines described for Paper 1 also apply for Paper 2.
 All papers are to be created using Microsoft Word and must be uploaded into the dropbox as Microsoft Word documents.
 No papers are to be written about the Internet, computer, cell phone, or mobile technologies!